ibm-cloud-docs/cli/plugins/catalogs/manage-catalogs.md

 ## ibmcloud catalog offering get-scan-results
 {: #get-scan-results}

 Run the following command to generate a report of your version's Code Risk Analyzer and Security and Compliance Center scan results.
 To generate a full report, you must run the Code Risk Analyzer and Security and Compliance Center scans.
-For more information, see [ibmcloud catalog offering version cra](#version-cra) and [ibmcloud catalog offering version scc](#version-scc).
+For more information, see the [ibmcloud catalog offering version cra](#version-cra) and [ibmcloud catalog offering version scc](#version-scc) commands.

 ```bash
 ibmcloud catalog offering get-scan-results [--version-locator LOCATOR]